tkothe/Python-SDK/doc/howtos/django.rst

 .. note::

-    The function *buildproduct* builds a dict from the :py:class:`aboutyou.easy.Product` instance, because accessing functions in Django Template-Tags can be rather tricky.
+    The function *buildproduct* builds a dict from the :py:class:`aboutyou.shop.Product` instance, because accessing functions in Django Template-Tags can be rather tricky.
 Thats why we choose a prepared *dict* here.